A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Methodology Implementation

-Plugging in the values \(N\) = 1000 and \(\varepsilon\) = 0.05 into Equation \ref{eqn:1} (representing a maximum discrepancy of 5\%), we calculate that the probability of the in-sample and out-of-sample error deviating by more than 5\% is merely 0.0135.
-This implies a greater than 98.5\% probability that the error will remain within a 5\% range of the true error.
+Here, $N = 1000$ represents the number of sampled instances, and $\epsilon = 0.05$ corresponds to the maximum allowable deviation (5\% discrepancy) between the sample and population metrics.
+Substituting these values into Equation \ref{eqn:1}, the probability of the empirical mean deviating from the true mean by more than 5\% is bounded by $2e^{-2(0.05)^2 \times 1000} \approx 0.0135.$ This implies a confidence level exceeding 98.65\% that the observed error rate remains within 5\% of the true error rate.}